jwarykowski/cukesparse/README.md

 cukesparse
 ==========

-A simple command line parser to pass arguments into Cucumber
+A simple command line parser to pass default and custom arguments into Cucumber.